 The GPSTC forensics training lab is a state-of-the-facility designed to allow public safety students to practice the forensic analysis of evidence.
 The lab is equipped with tools and chemicals for processing fingerprints and examining hair, fiber and other trace evidence; analyzing and identifying drugs and the components used to make synthetic drugs; and studying biological evidence found at crime scenes.

-The GPSTC intox lab features 30 Intoxilyzer 5000 (transitioning to Intoxilyzer 9000) instruments used for conducting evidential breath tests on subjects suspected of DUI.
-Students who take classes in the Intox lab learn the fundamentals of using the Intoxilyzer 5000 devices and, depending on the type of training they pursue, may obtain permits to conduct breath tests using the Intoxilyzer 5000.
+The GPSTC intox lab features 30 Intoxilyzer 9000 instruments used for conducting evidential breath tests on subjects suspected of DUI.
+Students who take classes in the Intox lab learn the fundamentals of using the Intoxilyzer 9000 devices and, depending on the type of training they pursue, may obtain permits to conduct breath tests using the Intoxilyzer 9000.

 GPSTC’s mock courtroom provides a realistic setting for the legal proceedings that public safety officers encounter in their day-to-day operations.
 State and local prosecutors and their staff also find the mock courtroom useful for practical exercises and legal scenario-based training.